jamysoft/jamysoft/README.md

 - 👋 Hi, I’m @jamila
 - 👀 I’m interested in  web development and android
 - 🌱 I’m a web/android developer
-- 💞️ I’m looking for a opportunity  to develop my career in a dynamic and innovative professional environment
 - 📫 How to reach me :
 -  https://www.linkedin.com/in/jamilaelghiyati/
 - jamila.elghiyati@gmail.com